I took a look again into the world of stem cell supplements since it’s been a few years.

 I’m highly skeptical.

-While we stem cell researchers do sometimes add vitamins or antioxidants to our cultures of stem cells in the lab, it’s not clear that antioxidants that people eat or take as supplements would have benefits to endogenous stem cells, including in the eye.
+We stem cell researchers do sometimes add vitamins or antioxidants to our cultures of stem cells in the lab.
+Yet it’s not clear that antioxidants that people eat or take as supplements would have benefits to endogenous stem cells, including in the eye.

 A quick search on Amazon found that these products are also very expensive.
+No surprise.
 There are quite a few unhappy customers who left reviews there as well.

-As a stem cell researcher, I wouldn’t recommend Visiclear, Visifree, or Visishield if you are paying to try to help your eyes supposedly via stem cells.
+As a stem cell researcher, I wouldn’t recommend Visiclear, Visifree, or Visishield.

 Stem-Kine review

-One purported stem cell-related product that pops up often on Google searches is something called Stem-Kine from Neil Riordan, who runs a stem cell clinic firm in Panama.
-A decade ago he published some on Stem-Kine claiming a link to mobilizing stem cells, but I’m not convinced at all.
+Something called Stem-Kine from Neil Riordan, who runs a stem cell clinic firm in Panama, often pops up on the web.
+A decade ago he published a paper on Stem-Kine.
+It claimed a link to mobilizing stem cells, but I’m not convinced at all.

-Physicians in the hospital can reproducibly mobilize stem cells in donors or patients but this is done using powerful, proven drugs, and has been the subject of tons of published research such as related to preparing stem cell transplants after chemo in cancer patients.
+Physicians in the hospital can reproducibly mobilize stem cells in donors or patients.
+However, this is done using powerful, proven drugs.
+This has been the subject of tons of published research such as related to preparing stem cell transplants after chemo in cancer patients.
 (By the way, you might find this guest post on a family’s experience with stem cell donation to be an interesting read.)

 These stem cell pill supplements are super expensive too.
 How much does Stem-Kine cost?
-For a case of 60 x 700mg capsules on Amazon you’ll pay about $70, which seems ridiculous to me.
+For a case of 60 x 700mg capsules on Amazon you’ll pay about $70.
+It seems ridiculous to me.

 But could it work?